guidallambert/MusicEditing/EasyLilypondCustomisation.md

 ##  4. <a name='Finalisingthescore'></a>Finalising the score

 Don’t forget to save your changes regularly (Ctrl-S in Frescobaldi).

 When you’re happy with your changes, press Ctrl-Shift-P.  This will publish the score to a PDF (and a MIDI file).

-These two new files will have the same name (but different extensions) as your .LY source file, and will be in the same folder as it.
+These two new files will have the same name (but different extensions obviously) as your .LY source file, and will be in the same folder as it.
 They are your finished product, ready for printing and performing.

 ##  5. <a name='SomenotesforadvancedLilypondusers'></a>Some notes for advanced Lilypond users

+That's basically it as far as basic tweaking is concerned.
+No need to read the following unless you're a Lilypond veteran, trying to undestand why my Lilypond source code doesn't look like yours :-).

 My scores use the completion note head engraver and the completion rest engraver.
 This means that barlines can be moved around at will (up to a point, as described above), relying on Lilypond to tie notes.
 Mensurstriche scores are also easily supported for those who like that sort of thing, and most of the code you need is already in the layout block.